 Apple’s Green Data Centers — Writing for Wired, Steven Levy profiles Lisa Jackson, the former EPA head who now serves as Apple’s vice president for environmental initiatives.
 Tim Cook’s Apple has invested heavily in minimizing its impact on the environment, and Jackson is leading the charge in making its data centers, corporate campuses, and retail stores powered 100 percent by renewable energy.
 Apple’s corporate campuses and data centers are already at 94 percent, up from 35 percent in 2010.

 Apple Broadening Trademarks to Include Jewelry and Watches — Apple has been filing new trademark applications worldwide to broaden its trademark to include Class 14 items — “precious metals and their alloys and goods in precious metals or coated therewith, not included in other classes; jewelry, precious stones; horological and chronometric instruments” — reports Eric Slivka of MacRumors.
 The new filings add fuel to the iWatch rumor fire, but it should be noted that some of Apple’s trademarks had already included Class 14 items.
-This could just be an attempt by the company to tidy its trademarks.
+This could just be an attempt by the company to

 Apple Opens Mac OS X Betas to All — Apple is no longer restricting Mac OS X betas to paying developers.
 Anyone with an Apple ID (which is, let’s face it, essentially every Apple user at this point) can now sign up for the OS X Beta Seed Program to test unreleased versions of the operating system.
 You have to agree to Apple’s OS X Beta Seed and Confidentiality Agreement and install the Beta Access Utility to view betas in the Mac App Store.
 After WWDC, we’ll see if this applies to major releases of OS X, or just minor updates.